 Relevant Facts: Both suits challenge the total gallons per capita per day conservation program in the Third Management Plan.
-The superior court has placed both suits on the inactive calendar until December 1, 2006 to give the parties additional time to attempt to resolve the Plaintiffs' applications for administrative adjustments to their conservation requirements.
-Resolution of those applications could result in a dismissal of the lawsuits.
+The superior court has placed both suits on the inactive calendar until August 1, 2007 to give the parties time to attempt to settle the lawsuits in light of legislation enacted during the 2007 legislative session that will result in the Plaintiff water companies being regulated under a revised non-per capita conservation program by January 1, 2010.

 In re the General Adjudication of all Rights to Use Water in the Gila River System and Source, Maricopa County Superior Court, Nos.
-W-1, W-2, W-3, W-4 (consolidated).
+W-I, W-2, W-3, W-4 (consolidated).